Welcome

 Succession and the Rule of Survivorship

 The Rule of Survivorship can have significant consequences for succession planning.
 If co-owners wish to leave their share to someone other than the surviving co-owners, they must sever the joint tenancy before death.
-Otherwise, the share will pass automatically to the survivors.
+Otherwise, the share will pass automatically to the survivors, regardless of any will.

 Revision Tip